Battle of Pointe-aux-Trembles

-The Battle of Pointe-aux-Trembles was a naval and land engagement that took place on 16 May 1760 during the French and Indian War on the north shore of the Saint Lawrence River.
-It was near the present-day village of Neuville, in New France, during the French siege of Quebec.
-A relief force of the Royal Navy, having forced a passage through ice up the Saint Lawrence River, destroyed the French ships led by Jean Vauquelin that were assisting in the French siege of Quebec.
+The Battle of Pointe-aux-Trembles was a naval and land engagement during the conquest of New France that took place on 16 May 1760 on the north shore of the Saint Lawrence River, near the future site of Neuville, Quebec, Canada.
+In the previous September, the British had occupied the city of Quebec in New France, and starting in April a French force had been besieging the city.
+A relief force of the Royal Navy, having forced a passage through ice up the Saint Lawrence River, destroyed the French ships led by Jean Vauquelin that were assisting in the siege.
 The British victory forced the French under Chevalier de Lévis to raise the siege and to end their attempts to retake Quebec City.

 Background

 After the capture of Quebec in 1759, the defeated French forces collected on the Jacques-Cartier River west of the city.
 Pack ice had closed the mouth of the Saint Lawrence River, forcing the British Royal Navy to leave shortly after.
 The Chevalier de Lévis, General Montcalm's successor as French commander, marched his 7,000 troops to Quebec and besieged it.
 During that harsh winter, James Murray, the British commander, had lost numerous troops to illness, for instance, scurvy had reduced his garrison to only 4,000 men.

 On 28 April 1760, Lévis's forces met and defeated the British at the Battle of Sainte-Foy, immediately west of the city, but the British were able to withdraw within the walls of Quebec.
 British improvements to the fortifications combined with the lack of French heavy artillery and ammunition, preventing them from quickly retaking the city.
 A siege by Lévis began but the success of the French army's offensive against Quebec in the spring of 1760 depended on the arrival of a French armada, with fresh troops and supplies.
 The British too were anxious to get a war fleet into the Saint Lawrence River in the spring before supplies and reinforcements could arrive from France.

 On 9 May, a ship arrived off Pointe-Lévis; the French broke into shouts of Vive le roi!, believing the ship to be theirs.
 The anxious British expected the worst.
 But the ship was HMS Lowestoffe, detached from a squadron under Lord Colville who were just outside the Saint Lawrence River, ready to force the passage themselves.
 When the ship conducted a twenty-one-gun salute and hoisted the Union flag, British fears turned to sudden joy.
 Lévis and the French were in despair and tried to bombard Quebec into submission before the main British force arrived.
 Although the heavy bombardment damaged the city's walls, casualties were light.
 The bombardment expressed Lévis's frustration, as he knew he could not take the city without naval support.
 Colville's ships were soon navigating up the Saint Lawrence already made easy by James Cook's mapping the previous year.